dxw/playbook/guides/line-management-guides.md

 training and possible ways to improve or gain new skills.
 When you agree on those, help them find opportunities or training to reach them.

-As and example these are the areas to cover in learning and development plan:
+As an example these are the areas to cover in learning and development plan:

 - Current role
 - Future or changing role